Photo from Unsplash

 October 19

-“Today also my complaint is bitter.
-His hand is heavy despite my groaning.” — Job 23:2
+Even today my complaint is bitter.
+His hand is heavy despite my groaning. — Job 23:2 BSB

-An English writer tells of two birds, and how they acted when put into a cage.
-One bird flew violently against the wires of its prison, in unavailing efforts to escape, only bruising its own wings in the struggle.
-The other bird perched itself on the bar, and began to pour forth from its little throat, bursts of sweet song.
-We know well which bird was the wiser, which had learned the best way to meet hard conditions.
+An English writer tells the story of two birds in a cage.
+One bird kept flying against the bars in a desperate attempt to escape, bruising its wings in the process.
+The other bird perched on the bar and began to sing sweetly.
+We know which bird was wiser—the one that accepted its circumstances and made the best of them.